codepilotsf/ezpz-ui/_notes.md

 3. `$form`, `$errors`, and `$constraints` are stores which can be passed into form fields
 4. `enhance` is the SuperForms modified version of the Svelte version

-So basically, we validate against a schema on the backend, and pass a superform object to the front-end either on load or on a form submission (action).
+So basically, we validate against a schema on the back-end, and pass a superform object to the front-end either on load or on a form submission (action).
 This object gets destructured and tells us whether our data is valid against the schema, and gives us all our form data and errors as separate objects.